Gersondelacruzdeveloper/yara-beach/README.md

 The **excursion** detail page has the excursion navbar described above, and a big title of the excursion .
 Then on desktop, it is divided into two sides, one for the images  that is the left side) and the other for a form to the right.
 Below the image, there are many other images that the user can click to view on the main image.
 It has arrows that move to the left or the right so the user can see the images that are hidden.
 The form has the price on the top.
 Then there are four inputs: one for the date, one for adults with how many adults are going on the excursions, one for how many children are going on the excursions, and one for the location that they want to choose.
 Then we have 2 buttons: a left-side button that tells the customers that they can keep shopping and the other side button that tells them to add to the cart.
 At the bottom of the form and images, there is a big title called "Overview," and below you can view the details of the item.
 The customer reviews are listed below the summary title, along with the number of reviews for the item.
 There is also the ability to create a new review if it is an authenticated user or to sign up if it is not .
 The review appears in a nice standard format .
 The review includes the name of the user who posted the review , the rating of stars given, the date that it was posted and the review.

+---
 The **rental** details page is very similar to the excursion page.
 The only difference is that in rental, the price does not say price but night.
-We also have the check-in field and checkout field .
+We also have the check-in field and checkout field.

 ---

 ##### back to [top](#table-of-contents)